 For natural-living lovahs, food seems to be the greatest focus.
 Movement, for some reason, has become secondary.
 In the same way that a single whole-food meal doesn't constitute a healthy diet, a daily bout of exercise does not constitute a healthy movement plan.
 You are what you eat but you are also "what you move."

-The elimination of furniture was a way for use to take a step closer to all day natural movement.
-It's an easy step because it does not require more time to more more when you live without furniture.
-It is also a difficult step because it is hard to wrap our minds around the fact that furniture, while completely normal, is entirely unnatural for the human body.
+The elimination of furniture was a way for use to take a step closer to more natural human movement all day.
+It's an easy step because it does not require more time to move more when you live without furniture.
+It is also a difficult step because it is hard to wrap our minds around the fact that furniture, while completely conventional, is entirely unnatural for the human body.

-To show you that this arrangement isn't super-freaky (at least to me), you can take a video tour of my house and see a tour of my house earlier in the furniture free process below.
+To show you that this arrangement isn't super-freaky (at least to me), take a video tour of my house!

-Our home is not void of furniture because we don't love it.
+Our home is not devoid of furniture because we don't love it.
 I love furniture as much as I love ice cream.
 Which is why I'm all over both on vacation.
 But think of it this way: If you were trying to eat less ice cream would you stuff your freezer with it?
 Probably not.
 I want to move my body more, so stuffing my house with ways to move it less makes no sense to me.
 This is an early version of the way we did "furniture free."

 What we lack in seats, we make up for in journalists coming to our house to check out a more dynamic living space.
 You can read some of these articles (and see more pictures) here: